 Youth Poetry Spotlight: Mirror Mirror by Julianna

-This piece was submitted to us by an incredible student poet whose class collaborated with #PassTheMicYouth using the “Celebrating Youth Voice” lesson.
+This piece was submitted to us by an incredible student, poet, and performer whose class collaborated with #PassTheMicYouth using the “Celebrating Youth Voice” lesson.

 Julianna Portillo-Del Valle

 on the wall.